 Horace Winchell “Tid” Magoun was the driving force behind the creation of the Brain Research Institute on the UCLA campus in 1959.
 Twice nominated for the Nobel Prize, Magoun is widely regarded as one of the founding fathers of neuroscience both for his research endeavors and his then radical administrative strategies uniting the major divisions of neural, behavioral and communicative studies under one central banner.

-The first period (1931-1940) involved doctoral study (1931-1934) and subsequent full-time research with Stephen Walter Ranson at the Institute of Neurology, Northwestern University Medical School in Chicago, Illinois (now the Feinberg School of Medicine, http://www.feinberg.northwestern.edu).
-The investigative program focused on mechanisms of postural tonus and the hypothalamus and other subcortical mechanisms integrating somatic and visceral functions in homeostasis and emotional behavior.
-After transferring to the Department of Anatomy (1941-50), he assumed teaching duties and concentrated on brain-stem contributions to the performance of the extrapyramidal motor system and neuropathology of the bulbar reticular core.
+While receiving his doctorate at the Stephen Walter Ransom Institute of Neurology, Northwestern University Medical School, Magoun began an investigative program focused on mechanisms of postural tonus, the hypothalamus and other subcortical mechanisms integrating somatic and visceral functions in homeostasis and emotional behavior.
+After transferring to Northwestern’s department of anatomy, he further concentrated on brain-stem contributions to the performance of the extrapyramidal motor system and neuropathology of the bulbar reticular core.

 Together with Giuseppe Moruzzi of the University of Pisa, Italy, Magoun published “Brain stem reticular formation and activation of the EEG” in the journal Electroencephalography and Clinical Neurophysiology (1949, 1, 455-473).
 This became a seminal paper on the ascending activating properties of the brain-stem reticular formation and influenced the foundational understanding of neuroscience.